This page contains the latest information about COVID19 in Alstonville and will be updated regularly.

 What do I do if I have a cold, cough, fever, sore throat or flu?

 If you have a cold, cough or flu, you almost certainly have a virus, but it may not be coronavirus.
 We are seeing lots of ‘normal’ cold and flus.
 Either way, we don’t want the virus to spread.
+You should contact us and we can arrange for a COVID swab to be taken.

 Practising good hand and sneeze/cough hygiene and keeping your distance from others when you are sick is the best defence against most viruses.